FAQ

 • Removing all magazines and newspapers from waiting rooms

 To limit the number of people entering our rooms, we ask that you attend your appointment by yourself where possible.
-Do not bring family members unless they are your Carer.
-Your Carer should remain outside the practice unless they need to assist you.

 Should the Health Department’s advice change, we will immediately implement their recommendations.